DHZ-calendar/SchoolCalendar/README.md

 ![Home Empty](readme_pics/home_empty.png)

-Now open the menu at the upper left corner, click the `Admin` button, open the instance you want to edit (like `Teacher`) and start adding the objects you will need to have the service working (using the button `+ Add new`).
+Now open the menu at the upper left corner, click the `Manage entities` button, open the instance you want to edit (like `Teacher`) and start adding the objects you will need to have the service working (using the button `+ Add new`).
 We make a brief tour of them:

 - **Teacher**: the teachers in your school.
 For every teacher an account will be created, so that the teacher in question will be able to consult his own timetable whenever she wises.
 The ```username``` is the login credential (so choose it carefully, no spaces are available).
 The `email` address that you insert will receive soon an email by the website, so that every teacher can choose her own password and finish the registration (you will not need her to finish the registration, the Teacher will be usable in the system as soon as you create it)!
 - **Course**: for instance, class IA or whatever.
 The field `Year` is a number (not Roman!) for the year of the class (in our example, class IA has `Year` field set to 1).
 The section would instead be `A`.